tbensky/PiNN_Projectile/readme.md

 The first 3 lines of code are pretty standard: 1) compute the data loss, 2) initialize g (=9.8), and 3) initialize the physics loss variable.

 Next, we build the `needed_domain` list, which reflects the domain for the training that our data doesn't support.
-We take each domain point as an input to the network (in other words run each through the network on a forward pass).
-We'll then look at derivatives of the outputs produced.
+We'll take each domain point as an input to the network (in other words run each through the network on a forward pass), and then look at derivatives of the outputs produced.

 We began computing the first and second derivatives using